 Those six countries are:

-- China – the Communist regime has banned the use of all but state-approved VPNs which comply with their censorship and surveillance regimes – Since March 2018.
+- China – the Communist regime has banned the use of all but state-approved VPNs that comply with their censorship and surveillance regimes – Since March 2018.

 - Russia – only state-approved VPNs are allowed to ‘prevent the spreading of “extremist materials”’ – since 2017.

-- Oman – to protect government censorship and prevent use of VOIP services – since 2010.
+- Oman – to protect government censorship and prevent the use of VOIP services – since 2010.

 - Iran – only regime-approved VPNs are permitted with up to a year in jail for those who break the law – since 2013.

 - Turkey – to protect government censorship – since 2016

 Some VPNs like ExpressVPN and NordVPN will still work in the majority of these countries.
 In places like China, many people use VPNs to access social media and overseas media outlets, as well as many other basic online services.

 But users in these countries should be aware that if they are caught using VPNs, they could face serious legal consequences.